nus-cs2103-AY2021S2/ip/docs/README.md

 ### List tasks
 You can key in "list" and Meme Man will display the tasks in the order that you have keyed them in.

+### Save tasks
+You can now save the tasks on your computer and Meme Man will load them upon starting up.
+It's automatic.
+No user input required!

 ### Mark tasks as done
 You can key in "done" along with a task number and Meme Man will tick that task for you.